Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Methodology

 \subsection{Apriori Analysis}

-To identify systematic relationships among fault categories, observable symptoms, and root causes, we used the Apriori algorithm~\cite{agarwal1994fast}.
+To identify systematic relationships among fault types, observable symptoms, and root causes, we used the Apriori algorithm~\cite{agarwal1994fast}.
 Apriori is a widely used data mining technique that finds frequent itemsets in transactional data and generates association rules describing how attributes co-occur.
 In a rule, the \textit{antecedent} denotes the observed condition(s), and the \textit{consequent} denotes the attribute(s) that tend to co-occur with those conditions within the same fault instances.
-In our context, the antecedent can be a fault category or a symptom, and the consequent can be a symptom or a root cause.
-For example, a rule of the form \textit{Symptom = Redundant Tracking} $\rightarrow$ \textit{Root Cause = Wrong Default Component Configuration} indicates that faults exhibiting redundant tracking frequently have this specific root cause in our dataset.
+In our context, the antecedent can be a fault type or a symptom, and the consequent can be a symptom or a root cause.
+For example, a rule of the form \textit{Symptom = Agent Behaviour Anomalies} $\rightarrow$ \textit{Root Cause = Configuration Ambiguity} indicates that faults exhibiting anomalous agent behaviour frequently have this specific root cause in our dataset.